meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 Lines in green, indicate a connection between two points in the board.
 Lines in black offsetting the green lines indicate curves cutting the copper surface, creating the end routes between the connect coordinates in the board.
 Lines in yellow indicate bridges, connecting two points from the top side of the board via a wire.
 Lines in red, indicate components or connectors of the board and their orientation.

-The Motors Hub controller is composed of the following elements :
+The Motors Hub controller is composed of the following elements:

 1. A PCB board.
 2. The printed schematic glued on top of the PCB, indicating the location of components and the underlying routes of the PCB.